 Idli batter as required for 4 dosas

 ½ a pack of ching's noodles

 - Cook noodles according to package instructions.
 I usually add noodles to boiling water, let it sit on the stove for 5 minutes, take it off the stove and keep it covered for another 5 minutes.
 Then drain and add oil to the noodles, to keep it mess-free.
 Keep aside until use.
 Portion the noodles for 4-5 dosas.

 - Now keep all the ingredients ready by the side, pizza sauce, noodles and dosa batter.
 Heat the tava in a medium flame, this is important, too low the dosa will not cook and will become soggy, if too hot, it will burn.
 So keep the flame medium.

 - Pour a ladleful of batter, spread it with the back of the ladle, to cover the tava.
 Dot the edges with ghee/oil.
 Now add 2-3 tablespoon of pizza sauce in the middle, add a portion of noodles on top of the pizza sauce, using a fork, mix and spread to cover the dosa.

 - Now slowly remove the edges of the dosa, carefully fold the dosa on either side to the middle.
 Remove it on to a serving plate.
 Serve it warm, straight from the tava, with a runny coconut chutney.

 - Keep the flame medium, if not either the dosa will become soggy or will burn.

-- Do not add more noodles/stuffing, the dosa might split while removing, been there, done that, so don’t add more than 3-4 tbsp of noodles.
+- Do not add more noodles/stuffing, the dosa might split while removing, been there, done that, so don't add more than 3-4 tablespoon of noodles.

 - Enjoy it hot straight from the tava, if rested, it becomes soggy.